sairis-ai/help-center/docs/admin/administration/ai-management/content/content-management.md

 ![homepage](/images/content-remove-filters.png)

-### Content Processing Queue
+### AI Content Processing Queue

 When you upload documents, they are processed by the system and go through a fanout process.
 To monitor processing status:

 1. Click the clock icon button to toggle the Content Processing Queue view
-2. Processing documents will show a progress bar indicating completion percentage
+2. How long ago the file started processing
+3. During processing, a progress indicator is shown and may show any of the following:
+   - Processing
+   - Convert to PDF (only if it's a non-pdf file)
+   - Compress
+   - Extracting tables: Processing structured table data in your document
+   - Vectorizing data: Inserting the data into the DB
+   - Complete
-3. The system automatically refreshes every 30 seconds when documents are processing
+4. The system automatically refreshes every 30 seconds when documents are processing

 If documents are taking longer than expected to process:
 - Larger documents may take more time